Given current travel restrictions, we're working high schools and partners to host and participate in virtual visits to meet people like you.

 For information on submitting an application after the stated deadlines, please contact the Admissions Office at 570.327.4761 or firstname.lastname@example.org.

-Once you're accepted and meet placement requirements, you'll be ready seal the deal.
+Once you're accepted and meet placement requirements, you'll be ready to seal the deal.

-Degree-seeking students who wish to begin in the Fall semester and were accepted before March 31 must confirm their intent to enroll by May 1.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall semester from August 1 to March 31 must confirm their intent to enroll by May 1.

-Degree-seeking students who wish to begin in the Fall semester and were accepted between April 1 and June 14 must confirm their intent to enroll by July 1.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall semester from April 1 to June 14 must confirm their intent to enroll by July 1.

-Degree-seeking students who wish to begin in the Fall semester and were accepted between June 15 and July 1 must confirm their intent to enroll by July 15.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall semester from June 15 to July 1 must confirm their intent to enroll by July 15.

 The way we see it, applying shouldn't be your most difficult college assignment.
-Our admissions counselors specialize in situations like yours – we'll talk you through the process.
+Our admissions team specialize in situations like yours – we'll talk you through the process.